Taxation & Regulation (REG) Cheat Sheet

 Tax-Exempt Organizations

 Most common is a Section 501(c)(3) organization.
-They are exempt from federal income tax but may be subject to tax on Unrelated Business Income (UBI).
+They are exempt from federal income tax but may be subject to tax on Unrelated Business Income (UBI) if the income is from a trade or business, regularly carried on, and not substantially related to their tax-exempt purpose.

-Non-business income (e.g., investment income) is not apportioned.
-It is allocated entirely to a specific state, typically the state where the corporation is domiciled.
+Non-business income (e.g., dividends, interest) is allocated entirely to a specific state, usually the state of commercial domicile.

 Professional Responsibilities